 f =@ IOGUI(error = iError)

 f SIMPOL knows we are essentially doing a function call to the form.
 At this point we want to check if this has worked properly, if it has we want to then create a window and assign the form to that window, otherwise we want to create some sort of error dialog.

 if f =@= .nul- errormsg(iError) else d =@ wxdialog.new(1, 1, innerwidth=f.width, innerheight=f.height, visible=.false, captiontext="Advanced IO GUI Window", error=iError) if d =@= .nul errormsg(iError) else f.setcontainer(d) //centerdialogonparent(d) d.processmodal(.inf) end if end if

-This is slightly more complex but what is happening here is we check if
+This is slightly more complex but what is happening here is we are checking if

-f does not refer to a null object, if it does that means it was not initialised properly and thus an error message displaying the error code should come up.
-If it has initialised properly, we are then creating a new dialog with the same width and height of the form whose caption is “Advanced IO GUI Window” although you can change this.
+f does not refer to a null object, and if it does that means it was not initialised properly and thus an error message displaying the error code should come up.
+If it has initialised properly, we are then creating a new dialog with the same width and height of the form whose caption is “Advanced IO GUI Window”

 At this point we also check that this was initialised properly in the same way we just did with the form.
 Once both of these have been tested we set the forms container to the dialog we just created and then we make the dialog window visible using the

 processmodal function, setting the timeout to

 .inf which will ensure that unless the user quits the client the window will continue to be visible.

 Finally, before we can execute the program we need change one more thing.
 Since we have merely copied over our program from the previous part we will need to change the name of the main function, this is because otherwise this program will have two main functions and will accordingly throw an error.
 Once you rename the function to something sensible,

 IO, is fine the program will now execute and the form should show up